ISSUES IN FOCUS

 For decades, Americans have been consuming the intellectual and political equivalent of poisonous mushrooms: statism, whichlike a deadly microbeattacks and destroys freedom.
 And like your friend, if they continue to consume this garbage, Americas freedom will eventually die.

-It is a difficult task to write a sociology research paper.
 As Democrats and Republicans engage in a superficial tug of war, Democrats keep lurching to the left, pulling Republicans with them, making each generation of Republican politicians more and more statist.
 Today, Republicans are advocating government intrusions into health care and education (as well as other areas) that Republicans of 20 years ago would have firmly opposed.
 But no longer.

 In their deadly dance, Democrats and Republicans, hand in hand, take two steps to the left, then an occasional step back, but the forward motion is always the same: more statism and less freedom.
 Together, they are taking American down a road whose ultimate end is some sort of totalitarian rule.